Battle of Solebay: Prelude

 The joint Anglo-French fleet consisted of 93 warships (sources vary), 35,000-40,000 men and 6,158 cannon.
-The Allies under the Duke of York and Vice-Admirals Earl of Sandwich and Comte Jean II d'Estrées planned to blockade the Dutch in their home ports and deny the North Sea to Dutch shipping.
+The Allies under the Duke of York and Vice-Admirals Earl of Sandwich and Jean d'Estrées, Count of Estrées planned to blockade the Dutch in their home ports and deny the North Sea to Dutch shipping.
 The Dutch had at their disposal a fleet of 75 warships, 20,738 men and 4,484 cannon, commanded by Lieutenant-Admirals Michiel de Ruyter, Adriaen Banckert and Willem Joseph van Ghent.
 The Dutch had hoped to repeat the success of the Raid on the Medway and a frigate squadron under Van Ghent sailed up the Thames in May but discovered that Sheerness Fort was now too well prepared to pass.
 The Dutch main fleet came too late, mainly due to coordination problems between the five Dutch admiralties, to prevent a joining of the English and French fleets.
 It followed the Allied fleet to the north, which, unaware of this, put in at Solebay to refit.